MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/capabilities-edge-options.md

 Capabilities are options that you use to customize and configure an `EdgeDriver` session.
 This article documents all `EdgeDriver` supported capabilities and how to use each one.

 WebDriver language bindings provide ways to pass capabilities to `EdgeDriver`.
 The exact mechanism differs by the language binding used.
-In [SeleniumMain][SeleniumMain], the capability is provided through the `EdgeOptions` class.
+In [Selenium][SeleniumMain], the capability is provided through the `EdgeOptions` class.

 ## Using the EdgeOptions class